-NPQG teaches of a spacetime æther which may be implemented by a BEC vacuum superfluid gas of particles.
+NPQG teaches of a spacetime æther which may is implemented by immutable point charges in a dipole construct.
+It mau have the characteristics of a BEC vacuum superfluid gas of particles.
 NPQG goes farther in describing the structure of those particles in terms of fundamental electrinos and positrinos that also compose standard matter.
 The open question is exactly what composes the spacetime æther.
 All of the following are candidates in NPQG:

 - tired photons